-Most Sundays, children join us in worship for the first few minutes of the service.
-Once a month, there is a special “Time for All Ages” that engages the children in the theme of that day’s service.
+On most Sundays, children join us in worship for the first few minutes of the service.
+Children and adults alike enjoy the “Time for All Ages” that engages the children in the theme of that day’s service.
 We then center ourselves with a prayer or silent reflection, followed by readings and music (often including either congregational hymn-singing, or an anthem by our wonderful choir).
 Then our minister or a guest speaker shares a reflection on the day’s topic.
-(You can also read some of our minister’s past sermons.)

 Each service concludes with the congregation joining hands and repeating our benediction:

 That each of us possesses,